 Unhealthy Dog Food

-How much do i feed my dog Just follow the amount it says to feed on the label of bag.
+Just follow the amount it says to feed on the label of bag.
 It mostly goes by weight of dog.
-Puppies 8 weeks to 6 months eat 3 times a day morning - afternoon - evening 6 months to 1 year wean to 2 times a day morning and eveving 1 year feed once a day treats are wellcome for training and being good THIS IS WHAT I FEED MY PETS
+Puppies 8 weeks to 6 months eat 3 - 4 times a day morning - afternoon - evening 6 months to 1 year wean to 2 times a day morning and evening 1 year feed once a day treats are wellcome for training and being good THIS IS WHAT I FEED MY PETS

 Ingredients Organic Chicken, Chicken Meal, Ground Brown Rice, Oatmeal, Chicken Fat (preserved with mixed tocopherols and ascorbic acid and rosemary extract).
 Lamb Meal, Menhaden Fish Meal, Flax Seed, Dried Beet Pulp, Brewer Dried Yeast, Egg Product, Apple Cider Vinegar, Garlic, DHA, Ginger, Primrose Oil, Glucosamine HCL, Chondroitin, Trace Mineral Salt, DL Methione, Vitamin A Acetate, Vitamin E Supplement, Riboflavin Supplement, Vitamin B-12 Supplement, Coral Calcium, Vitamin D, Magnesium, Niacin Supplement, Choline chloride, Pyridoxine Hydrochloride, Thiamine Mononitrate, Folic Acid, Ascorbic Acid, Biotin, Inositol, Omega 3 / Omega 6 Oils, Dehydrated Kelp, Polysaccharide Complexes of Zinc, Iron, Manganese, Copper and Cobalt, Calcium lodate, Sodium Selenite, Yucca Schidigera Extract, Colostrum, Blue/Green Algae, Pectin, Lactobacillus acidophilus, Lactobacillus casei, Enterococcus faecium, B. Subtillus, Bacillus lichenformis, Bacillus coagulins, Aspergillus oryzae and Aspergillus niger